aryanbaranwal001/pythons_scripts_tool/README.md

 ## 🎯 Overview

-**Aptos Distribution Markets** is a cutting-edge prediction markets platform that implements **continuous probability distributions** for trading on future outcomes.
+**Mirae** is a cutting-edge prediction markets platform that implements **continuous probability distributions** for trading on future outcomes, based on [Paradigm's groundbreaking Distribution Markets research paper](https://www.paradigm.xyz/2024/12/distribution-markets).
 Unlike traditional binary prediction markets, this platform allows traders to express nuanced beliefs across infinite outcome ranges using normal (Gaussian) distributions.

+### 📄 **Research Foundation**

+This project is a complete implementation of the **Distribution Markets** concept introduced by Paradigm in December 2024.
+The research paper presents a novel approach to prediction markets that moves beyond binary outcomes to support continuous probability distributions, enabling more sophisticated and nuanced market predictions.

+**Key Research Contributions Implemented:**
+- **Continuous Case Markets**: Support for infinite outcome ranges rather than binary yes/no
+- **Normal Distribution Trading**: Mathematical framework for Gaussian distribution markets
+- **Liquidity Provision**: Advanced mechanisms for market makers and liquidity providers
+- **Price Discovery**: Sophisticated algorithms for continuous outcome pricing

 ### 🌟 What Makes It Special

 - **📈 Distribution Trading**: Trade on continuous probability distributions, not just binary outcomes
 - **🎯 Sophisticated Modeling**: Normal distribution parameters (mean, sigma) for precise market expression
+- **📊 Research-Based**: Built on peer-reviewed academic research from Paradigm
 - **⚡ Aptos Integration**: Built on Aptos blockchain for fast, low-cost transactions
 - **🎨 Modern UI/UX**: Professional interface with real-time charts and interactive trading
 - **🔒 Enterprise Security**: Rate limiting, input validation, and comprehensive error handling